bbmokhtari/django-translations/docs/reference/querysets.rst

              <Continent: Asien>,
          ]>

-   .. method:: apply(lang=None)
+   .. method:: translate(lang=None)

-      Apply a language on the :class:`TranslatableQuerySet`.
+      Translate the :class:`TranslatableQuerySet` in a language.

       Causes the instances of the :class:`TranslatableQuerySet` to be translated in the specified language in the evaluation.

-      :param lang: The language to apply on the :class:`TranslatableQuerySet`.
+      :param lang: The language to translate the :class:`TranslatableQuerySet` in.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :return: The :class:`TranslatableQuerySet` which the language is applied on.
+      :return: The :class:`TranslatableQuerySet` which is translated in the specified language.
       :rtype: TranslatableQuerySet
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To apply a language on the :class:`TranslatableQuerySet`:
+      To translate :class:`TranslatableQuerySet` in a language:

-      .. testsetup:: apply
+      .. testsetup:: translate

          from tests.sample import create_samples